-John R. Scannell has served as Chairman and Chief Executive Officer of Moog Inc., a worldwide designer, manufacturer, and integrator of high-performance precision motion and fluid control systems for a broad range of applications, since January 2014.
-Mr. Scannell joined Moog in 1990 as an Engineering Manager of Moog Ireland and later became Operations Manager of Moog GmbH in Germany.
-In 1999, he became the General Manager of Moog Ireland, and in 2003 moved to the Aircraft Group in East Aurora, New York, as the Boeing 787 Program Manager.
-He was named Moog's Director of Contracts and Pricing in 2005.
+Chairman Since: 2024 John R. Scannell was appointed Chairman in February 2024.
+Mr. Scannell also serves as Chairman of Moog, Inc., a worldwide designer, manufacturer, and integrator of highperformance precision motion and fluid control systems for a broad range of applications.
+He has held that position since January 2014.
+He served as CEO of Moog, Inc. from 2011 to his retirement in 2023.
+Mr. Scannell joined Moog as an Engineering Manager of Moog Ireland and later became Operations Manager of Moog GmbH in Germany.
+He became the General Manager of Moog Ireland, and moved to the Aircraft Group in East Aurora, New York, as the Boeing 787 Program Manager.
+He was subsequently named Moog's Director of Contracts and Pricing.
 Mr. Scannell was elected Vice President of Moog in 2005 and Chief Financial Officer in 2007, a position he held until December 2010, at which time he was appointed President and Chief Operating Officer.
 In December 2011, he was named Moog's Chief Executive Officer.
-Mr. Scannell also serves on the Board of M&T Bank.
-Mr. Scannell's range of management experience in engineering, operations management, contracts, and finance, along with his in-depth knowledge of aerospace markets, products, and technologies, make him highly qualified to serve as a Director.
+Mr. Scannell also currently serves on the Board of M&T Bank, but has chosen not to stand for re-election.
+Mr. Scannell's range of management experience in engineering, operations management, contracts, and finance, along with his in-depth knowledge of aerospace markets, products, and technologies, make him highly qualified to serve as a director.
 In addition to an M.B.A. from Harvard Business School, Mr. Scannell holds B.S. and M.S. degrees in Electrical Engineering from University College Cork, Ireland.